 It turns out that a great way to calm down an overactive immune system in the skin is to supply the skin with zinc.
 Zinc oxide, zinc acetate, and zinc gluconate have all been used with good results in acne care, although zinc oxide tends to leave a white tint on the skin that doesn’t look good on dark skin.
 (On black skin, zinc oxide leaves a kind of purple cast.)

 Zinc doesn’t stimulate the immune system.
-Zinc inhibits the immune system.
+Zinc regulates7 the immune system.
 In acne, at the surface level, inhibiting the immune system—which doesn’t succeed in killing acne bacteria anyway—is a good thing.

 It only takes a very small amount of zinc to have a large effect on the skin.
 Skin creams that contain as little as 0.06% zinc have been found to help control pimples.
 But testing at the Institute de Recherche Pierre Fabre in Toulouse in France has also found that zinc can help control blackheads and whiteheads.